 How to Comply

-The goal of this fund is to create a revenue source to implement projects and programs that will reduce greenhouse gas emissions that support the City’s Climate Action Plan Goals.
+The goal of the EIOF fund is to create a revenue source to implement projects and programs that will reduce greenhouse gas emissions and support the City’s Climate Action Plan Goals.

 When developing policies, programs and partnerships, the city considers a comprehensive range of impacts and implements trade-offs that will help balance the needs and wants of the community.
 By requiring this fairly young, locally regulated industry to reduce its impact on the climate, the city is balancing all the competing values and interests.
 Having the fund as an option for offsets increases local renewable energy and keeps revenue local.